Gerjan77/SARS-COV-2/DEFINITIONS.md

 | Xamarin.Mac 6.16.0.13                         |
 |                                               |

+### units

+Imagine a square on the smartphone's display.
+The size of the square is the minimum of two numbers: 1/100 of the display's width and 1/100 of the display's height.
+A unit is the length of one vertice.
+It can be expressed in meter, vertical pixels, etc. Example: for a 62 mm x 104 mm display, the unit is 0.62 mm

 ### IMEI string

 Commonly, opening the phone's dialler and typing `*#06#` will display its MEID or IMEI/SV.
 Examples: IMEI 49-015420-323751-8 IMEI 357443089796941 IMEI/SV 4756794324562958 IMEI/SV 35-367543-945124-72 MEID a3f804c46de332 MEID a3-f8-04-c4-6d-e3-32
 Characters other than 0, 1, 2, 3, 4, 5, 6 , 7, 8, 9, a, b, c , d, e, f, A, B, C, D, E, F are deleted.
 Spaces are added to create a string of length 16.
 This is the IMEI string.
+To display this the font "Calibri" black on white is used and the height of the 0 is at least 3.2 *units*.

+### scrollbutton size

+The scrollbutton size is 16 *units*

 ### Tasknumber